Upton, Merseyside: Governance

 The village is part of the Metropolitan Borough of Wirral, in the metropolitan county of Merseyside.
 It is also within the parliamentary constituency of Wirral West.
 The current member of parliament is Margaret Greenwood, a Labour MP who is the fourth representative for the constituency.
 The previous incumbent of the post, the third representative for the constituency, was Esther McVey, a Conservative politician who was MP from 2010 until 2015.
 The second representative, Stephen Hesford, who was a Labour MP and had a constituency office in the village.
 He was MP from 1997 until 2010.
 In 1983, the first representative of the newly formed constituency was David Hunt, a Conservative MP, who was elected at a by-election for the former Wirral constituency, from 1976.
 Earlier MPs have included Selwyn Lloyd, a former Foreign Secretary, Chancellor of the Exchequer and Speaker of the House of Commons, as well as William Lever, the founder of Lever Brothers.

 The area is also a local government ward of the Metropolitan Borough of Wirral.
 Upton is represented on Wirral Metropolitan Borough Council by three councillors.
 These are Jean Robinson, Tony Smith and Stuart Whittingham, who are all Labour councillors.
 The most recent local elections took place on 2 May 2019.

 Economy

 The major employment sectors, in Upton, are healthcare and retail.
 The major employer is the Wirral University Teaching Hospital NHS Foundation Trust at Arrowe Park Hospital.
-Other significant employers include J Sainsbury PLC, Homebase, Argos, McDonald's and the Royal Mail.
+Other significant employers include J Sainsbury PLC, Argos, McDonald's and the Royal Mail.

-The Village

 The village had a branch of one of the United Kingdom's major banks, Barclays Bank, in a building formerly occupied by Martins Bank.
 The Post Office also operates banking services.
-Other banks and building societies have operated in the village include NatWest, the Midland Bank (which was latterly HSBC), the Abbey National, Birmingham Midshires, Lloyds Bank and TSB.